Everyone descends on new parents to meet the newest, smallest, most malleable member of a family.

 Easy and obvious.

 Lots of people will bring sweet treats (and who doesn’t love cake?!).
-Only true friends will bring milk, fruit, cheese, and/or bread.
-And only superstars bring homemade lasagne, a bottle of wine or pay for pizza to be delivered during arsenic hour.
+True friends will bring milk, fruit, cheese, and/or bread.
+And superstars bring homemade lasagne, a bottle of wine or pay for pizza to be delivered during arsenic hour.

 Make your own cup of tea